Bona Vacantia – Guidelines

 The Bona Vacantia Division deals with the property and rights which were beneficially owned by dissolved companies.
-When a company is dissolved, its assets pass to the Crown under Section 654 of the Companies Act 1985.
+When a company is dissolved, its assets pass to the Crown in accordance with the provisions in the Companies Act 2006.

 The Companies Group can deal with any assets that were held by a company at the date of dissolution, but most of their work is centred on cash balances, freehold and leasehold property, trademarks, copyright, internet domain names and mortgages.

-It should be pointed out that the Treasury Solicitor is not responsible for the company’s debts or any other liabilities the company may have had under Section 656 of the Companies Act 1985, the Treasury Solicitor has the power to disclaim assets that are vested in the Crown.
+It should be pointed out that the Treasury Solicitor is not responsible for the company’s debts or any other liabilities the company may have had.

 A dissolved Company refers to a company that was previously registered to Companies House but has been struck off the Companies Registry or wound up by a liquidator.
 The assets of the company become property of the Crown and the company can no longer trade or own any assets.